prollandoc/talks/backend-security-roles/slides.md

 ### Voters are registered in a catalog

-When deciding if a resource can be accessed, the manager traverses all the catalog and first calls `supports` to know if the voter is concerned, then `voteAnAttribute` to know its decision
+When deciding if a resource can be accessed, the decision manager traverses all the catalog and first calls `supports` to know if the voter is concerned, then `voteOnAttribute` to know its decision

 ----